Springjunky/docker-local-build-environment/README.md

   * push with ssh avialable at port 2222
 * Nexus 3
 * Sonar
-* Keykloak (as Single Sign On or JWT playground)
 * Postgres (used by Sonar, Keycloak and YOUR applications)
 * Standard Docker-Registry V2 with a simple UI
+* Portainer

 so you can be your own local "DevOp"; nearly every category of [periodic table of devoptools][4] has one tool in your local setup.